MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ## DESCRIPTION
 The New-CsCallQueue cmdlet creates a new Call Queue.

->[!CAUTION]
+> [!CAUTION]
->The following configuration parameters are currently only available in Powershell and do not appear in Teams Admin Center.
-Saving a call queue configuration through Teams Admin Center will **remove** any of these configured items.
+> The following configuration parameters are currently only available in PowerShell and do not appear in Teams admin center.
+Saving a call queue configuration through Teams admin center will _remove_ any of these configured items:
 >
 > - -OverflowDisconnectTextToSpeechPrompt
 > - -OverflowDisconnectAudioFilePrompt